okhodjaev/okhodjaev.github.io/about.md

 I do not have all the answers.
 I have questions shaped by watching systems fall apart — and occasionally, by watching them hold.

 ---

+**A note on language and process**

+My analysis, ideas, frameworks, and case selection are my own — developed from years of practitioner experience across banking, government, and business.
+I use AI tools to professionally formulate and articulate my thinking in English.
+The intellectual content is mine; the English formulation is AI-assisted.

+---
 **Subscribe:** <a href="https://okhodjaev.substack.com" target="_blank">okhodjaev.substack.com</a>

 **LinkedIn:** <a href="https://www.linkedin.com/in/oybek-khodjaev/" target="_blank">linkedin.com/in/oybek-khodjaev</a>